FTMO vs The Funded Trader (2026) — Which Is Better?

 Pros

-- + Challenge fee refunded on first payout
+- + Challenge fee fully refunded on your first successful payout

 Cons